Wood Element in Feng Shui Design

 Paint the Walls

 Wood colors are earthy and soothing.
 Choose varied shades of green and brown to paint the walls.
 Go vibrant with emerald or teal, or choose calming tones like sage or tan.
 Add all-encompassing color, or just paint an accent wall.
-Either method will help to bring valuable wood energy into your personal space.
+Either method will help bring valuable wood energy into your personal space.

 Add Plants and Flowers